Netflix Spanish Hospital Drama 'Breathless' Renewed for Season 2

 The disappearance of May and Rocío’s daughter at the end of Season 1 is another major unresolved plotline heading into Season 2.
 Then you’ve got the hospital itself and how leadership continues to navigate the uphill battles it faces.
 Lluis is at the forefront of this, managing the financial struggles while facing increasing scrutiny.

-Are you looking forward to Breathless coming back for a season 2?
-Let us know in the comments down below.
+Are you looking forward to Breathless returning for a second season?
+Let us know in the comments below.